 Keep doing that and you will make friends for life!

 How to friend?

-Take this guide, but don’t overthink all of this.
+Take this guide, but don’t overthink this.
 These aspects are important.
 But don’t checklist them and tick them off compulsively.
-It’s a toolkit – it is your challenge to find out with whom and when to use what.
+It’s a toolkit – it is your challenge to find out with whom and when to use what tool.

 So sure you will make a few mistakes, everybody does.
-But that doesn’t really matter, it is a learning process.
-The number of birthdays I have forgotten, despite Facebook warnings hahaha.
+But that doesn’t matter, it is a learning process.
+(The number of birthdays I have forgotten, despite Facebook warnings haha.)

-When making friends don’t try to rush it.
+Don’t try to rush it.
 Realize making friendships takes time.
 Think weeks to months instead of days.
 Especially when you grow older.
-It takes years for truly deep bonds!
+It takes years to forge deep bonds!